maritimeconnectivity/docs.maritimeconnectivity.net/docs/source/index.rst

 This documentation describes Maritime Connectivity Platform from the overall architecture to the technical details of the MCP reference implementation.

-Intended audiences are mostly people having technical backgrounds, for example:
+Intended audiences are mostly the people having technical backgrounds, for example:

 * MCP instance provider developers
 * MCP service providers